Paperback Rider to return in April

-Oak Park's Book Bike has had a glorious second season cruising the streets of Oak Park!
-Affectionately nicknamed "Paperback Rider" in last year’s community-driven naming campaign, the three-wheeled mobile library delivered resources and good cheer throughout the area, improving community access to the library.
+Oak Park's Book Bike is gearing up for a third glorious season of cruising the streets of Oak Park!
+Affectionately nicknamed "Paperback Rider" in 2015’s community-driven naming campaign, the three-wheeled mobile library delivers resources and good cheer throughout the area, improving access to materials.Request a Book Bike Visit >

 Why a Book Bike?